frock81/skel-vagrant/README.md

 # Skel Vagrant

-A **simple** skeleton for  [Ansible](https://www.ansible.com/) based IT infrastructure projects that use [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) as tooling for local development.
+A **simple** skeleton for  [Ansible](https://www.ansible.com/) based IT infrastructure projects that use [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) (as default Vagrant provider) as tooling for local development.
 This way one can create, develop and test IT infrastructure scenarios in an local computer.

 ## Requirements